AdsGames/RobotFlier/README.md

 An ADS Games production!
 A space arcade game where you have to fly through space and collect energy.

 #### Linking
-You must link with allegro 5 and allegro png.
+You must link with allegro 5.
 This can be found here:
 - [Allegro 5](http://liballeg.org/download.html)

 Your linker settings should look something like this: